 The learning curve for setting up my store on Shopify was very smooth.

 Further, the store editor provides numerous options, like themes, navigation, preferences, etc., to customize your website according to your needs.
-But, if you can still not achieve your customization goal, you can hire a developer directly or use the Shopify Expert Market.
+But if you still cannot achieve your customization goal, you can hire a developer directly or use the Shopify Expert Market.

 2. Shopify Apps